 04.05 Division of Construction Inspection and Operational Programs (DCIP), Office of New Reactors (NRO).

 a.
-The NRO’s DCIP division responsible for inspection program development provid interpretations of the information contained in this manual chapter, for answering questions related to the guidance, and for providing guidance for situations not covered in this manual chapter.
+The NRO’s DCIP division is responsible for inspection program development, for providing interpretations of the information contained in this manual chapter, for answering questions related to the guidance, and for providing guidance for situations not covered in this manual chapter.

 b.
 The NRO branch responsible for inspection program development will process feedback and comments associated with this manual chapter.